borisbaldassari/maven-index-exporter/README.md

 ### Size of generated files

 Beware that maven indexes are compressed and text export can become huge.
-When executed on the maven central indexes (5.2 GB), the process generates 49GB of text data on disk:
+When executed on the maven central indexes (1.2 GB), the process generates 5.2 GB of intermediate files and 49 GB of final text data on disk:

 ```
 $ du -sh /work/*